-Climate Impact through Infrastructure Debt at a glance
+Climate Impact through Infrastructure Debt

 Infrastructure is responsible for the majority of greenhouse gas emissions worldwide, estimated at c.80% of total emissions (Source: Infrastructure for Climate Action report – UNOPS, UNEP and University of Oxford), with a large portion associated to energy, buildings and transport.